 The word “pastor” means “shepherd.”
 Learn more about the Pastors who shepherd us.

 A.C.
-Caswell – Pastor of Students & Global Missions
+Caswell – Pastor of Students and Missions

-Dr. Luke Lusted – Pastor of Worship and Music
+Dr. Luke Lusted – Pastor of Music and Worship

 An elder is someone whose faith is mature enough to guide others.
 Please feel free to contact us at email@example.com